 The Frequent Traveller Programme and the APEC Business Travel Card are two programs that allow travelers from certain eligible countries to enter Singapore even more easily.

-On the one hand, the Frequent Traveller Programme allows travelers from Australia, China, Hong Kong, Japan, South Korea, Malaysia, New Zealand, Thailand, United Kingdom and United States, under certain conditions, to use the automated clearance facilities at immigration – a process that significantly simplifies the entry process and helps frequent travelers avoid long wait times at peak hours.
+On the one hand, the Frequent Traveller Programme allows travelers from Australia, China, Hong Kong, Japan, South Korea, Malaysia, New Zealand, Thailand, the United Kingdom and the United States, under certain conditions, to use the automated clearance facilities at immigration – a process that significantly simplifies the entry process and helps frequent travelers avoid long wait times at peak hours.